skyciv/intro-to-programming-and-api/lessons/03-loops/README.md

 m_tot = f[0] * (mid - d[0]) + f[1] * (mid - d[1]) + f[2] * (mid - d[2]) + f[3] * (mid - d[3]) + f[4] * (mid - d[4])
 ```

-The range function allows to construct a list of indexes to loop through.
-We can define the start value of the loop, the value at which we want it to stop (and which should not be executed), and the 'step' size - the difference between one index and the next.
+The range function allows us to construct a list of indexes to loop through.
+We can define the _start_ value of the loop, the value at which we want it to _stop_ (and which should not be executed), and the _step_ size - the difference between one index and the next.
 ```python
 range(0, 5, 1) = [0, 1, 2, 3, 4] 	# start at 0, stop at (before) 5, step by 1
 range(5) = [0, 1, 2, 3, 4] 			# because the start value and step size are optional, we can omit them and get the same list